ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 ## How can I tell how much license capacity I have available on a cluster with BYOL?

-You can find the number of CPUs available in your license key by going to the **Deployed Instances**, **Infrastructure** section, selecting the instance and then the cluster that you want to check the license capacity.
+You can find the number of CPUs available in your license key by going to the **Deployed Instances** page, locating and clicking the instance, and then on the **Infrastructure** tab clicking the cluster that you want to check the license capacity for.
 The number of available CPUs is listed in the **User-Provided License** table.

 ## Does IBM provide support if I select the BYOL licensing option?